telerik/blazor-docs/components/filemanager/overview.md

 }
 ````

 >Each `FileManagerEntry`'s `Path` needs to finish with the data item's `Name`, following the style used in real file systems.
-Also, there should be a constant root path as the topmost path segment to show the Breadcrumb right.
-If there's no root path given, we consider the first folder is the root.
-However, this causes an issue because the Breadcrumb doesn't recognize it and shows the `Home` icon instead.
+Also, there should be a predefined root path as the topmost path segment.

 ## Data Binding